imanghafoori1/laravel-decorator/README.md

 But if you return only `int` and your decorator causes the `null` value to be filtered out. that's ok.

-### :exclamation: Security
-If you discover any security related issues, please email imanghafoori1@gmail.com instead of using the issue tracker.

 ### :star: Your Stars Make Us Do More :star:

 As always if you found this package useful and you want to encourage us to maintain and work on it, Please `press the star button` to declare your willing.